Top Group Health Insurance for Small Businesses in Montana

-Montana Group Health Insurance & Employee Benefit Plans have a variety of options for individuals and families, and they include vital elements such as deductible amounts and payment options
+Montana Group Medical Insurance & Employee Benefit Plans have a variety of options for individuals and families, and they include vital elements such as deductible amounts and payment options

-The Affordable Care Act (ACA) requires large companies in Montana to offer health insurance to their full-time, eligible workers.
+The Affordable Care Act (ACA) requires large companies to offer healthcare insurance to their full-time, eligible workers.
 ACA rules eliminated restrictions on coverage for pre-existing conditions, which previously prevented people from obtaining care in some circumstances.
-As with our Georgia-based agents, our Montana team can provide assistance in understanding the deductible amounts and payment options for these health plans.
+As with our Georgia-based agents, our team can provide assistance in understanding the deductible amounts and payment options for these health plans.

 The Affordable Care Act also requires insurance companies to allow dependents to remain on their parent’s policies until they reach the age of 26 and eliminate lifetime benefit caps.
 Policies issued in compliance with the Affordable Care Act must be affordable, meaning the premium paid by the subscriber is limited to 9.6 percent of their gross income for individual coverage.
 In addition, every policy must include these essential benefits: